lambdacasserole/checkers/README.md

 # Checkers
 BSD checksum Maven package for Java.

 Checkers will compute a [16-bit BSD checksum](https://en.wikipedia.org/wiki/BSD_checksum) for a given byte array an return it as either a length-2 byte array or 16-bit integer (short).
-It *has not* been checked against the output from GNU `sum` but it has been checked against [another online implementation](http://codepen.io/ImagineProgramming/post/checksum-algorithms-in-javascript-checksum-js-engine) successfully.
+It *has not* been checked against the output from GNU `sum` but it has been checked against [Bas Groothedde's JavaScript implementation](http://codepen.io/ImagineProgramming/post/checksum-algorithms-in-javascript-checksum-js-engine) successfully.

 ## Installation
 You can pull this package into your Maven project straight from here using JitPack.
 Add JitPack as a repository first: